f5devcentral/f5-agility-labs-waf/docs/class1/module2/module2.rst

 2. Don’t forget to **remove** the **“illegal requests filter”** to view “all requests”.

+3. Click the request entry at the top of the list of requests

    |image16|

-3. In the log click the “down arrow” next to the “Attack Signature Detected” title:
+4. In the request details view click the “down arrow” next to the “Attack Signature Detected” title:

    |image17|